Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 ![show spanning-tree command](./img/show-spanning-tree.png)

-* "Apanning tree enabled protocol ieee": means that the classic STP is being used.
+* "Spanning tree enabled protocol ieee": means that Cisco's version of classic STP is being used (PVST).
 * All the way at the bottom in the interfaces, the Cost field refers to the outgoing interface cost and not the total root cost.
 * The command will list separate sections, each listing STP information for a specific VLAN because Cisco uses PVST (per-VLAN Spanning Tree).
 	* `SW1(confgi)#show spanning-tree vlan #` can be used to show STP information for that specific VLAN.